Kidoz-SDK/unity-ironsource-adapter/README.md

 # Unity ironSource Adapter + Sample App

-The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.2.1.2.<BR>
+The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.2.3.1.<BR>
 You should only use version 7.2.0.0 or above as it is the first stable custom mediation release with both Interstital and Rewarded support.<BR>

 This adapter offers support for the following ad types:

 + ironSource Interstitial Mediation
 + ironSource Rewarded Video Mediation

-Until ironSource mediation SDK supports Banner mediation for custom networks, publishers who choose to do so can use Kidoz banners directly from Kidoz SDK.<BR>

 Before publishing your first app please finish the onboarding process for Kidoz's publishers [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=)
 and follow the instructions for ironSource Custom Adapter setup [HERE](https://developers.is.com/ironsource-mobile/general/custom-adapter-setup/).<BR><BR>